Using public telephones

 While modern technology enables you to connect with friends and family around the world from the palm of your hand, there still might be times when you need to make use of public telephones.
 Japan's pubic phone system has options for both domestic and international calls, meaning you can get in touch with whoever, whenever.

 Charges for inter-city calls vary according to the distance.
-Domestic calls are cheaper at night and on Saturday, Sunday & national holidays.
 The number of public phones in Japan is decreasing due to the widespread use of mobile phones and smartphones.
 However, they can still be found at hotels, tourist facilities, and train stations.
 During large-scale disasters, public phones are known to have better connections than mobile phones.

 Telephone numbers in Japan consist of an area code and a phone number (Exchange Number + Subscriber's Number).
 For example: (03) 1234-5678.